azzenn4/sys-novast/CODE_OF_CONDUCT.md

     Emotional Sensitivity: AI models must be carefully fine-tuned to handle emotional contexts with care and avoid outputs that may cause distress, confusion, or harm.

-    Bias Mitigation: Proactively address and mitigate biases in models (e.g., RoBERTa, LLAMA, LSTM).
+    Bias Mitigation: Proactively address and mitigate biases in models (e.g., BERT, LLAMA, LSTM).
 Ensure fairness and inclusivity across all interactions, regardless of the system’s application.

 3. Transparency and Accountability